CLOSED CHURCHES WITHIN THE PRESENT BOUNDARIES OF THE SUSQUEHANNA CONFERENCE OF THE UNITED METHODIST CHURCH

 From Herndon: go 6 miles north on PA 147 to Hallowing Run Road, turn right, go 4 miles to Mile Run Road, turn left, go ½ mile to Cemetery Road.

-The church stood in front of the remaining cemetery in the triangle formed by Miles Run Road, Cemetery Road (a dead end) and the raining cemetery.
+The church stood in front of the remaining cemetery in the triangle formed by Miles Run Road, Cemetery Road (a dead end) and the remaining cemetery.

 Historic Conference: